jphill1314/Formula_Schedule/README.txt

 	*pictures from the track?
 	*show weather -> could add a link to a weather prediction thing

+Current Issues
+*Flag icons aren't all the same size

 Extra Ideas
 *Notifications for starts of events
 *get events from web / not hardcoded